LiymLab/cfDNAanalyzer/README.md

   -D  INT                 Number of bp downstreams the TSS sites.
 Default: [1000]
   -p  File                Either the selector bed file or a no header bed file around the TSS sites in the tssinfo file;
                           if not provided then will use TSS 2k file provided by the paper of promoter fragmentation entropy.
 Default: [NULL] (Parameter -U/-D and -p can not set together).

+-- Options for TSS coverage
+  -u  INT                 Number of bp upstreams the TSS sites.
+Default: [1000] -d  INT                 Number of bp downstreams the TSS sites.
+Default: [1000]
 ```

 ### Run cfDNAanalyzer